10% DISCOUNT ON GROW YOUR OWN COLLECTION FOR MARCH

 ENTER CODE GYO10 AT THE CHECKOUT.
 FREE UK DELIVERY.

-You may be forgiven for not believing that that March is the first month of Spring in 2018 as the UK is locked in one of the worst cold scenarios for many years as on the eve of the first day of March there is no sign of any respite from the snow & extreme cold.
-Hopefully however in a week or two after the long wet & grey early winter months & then the cold that we have endured there may be the possibility of some alternate warm sunny & then cold days.
-Last week in Cornwall in contrast there were several Magnolia trees flowering earlier than usual.
-There are subtle signs of Spring with blossom on some sheltered shrubs and trees,many daffodils are out and camellias are in full flower.There will be good and bad gardening weather days but if you take time and care an orderly start to the gardening season is in prospect.
+March this year is a complete contrast to March 2018 when the UK was locked in one of the worst cold scenarios for many years. the last couple of weeks which have seen some of the highest February temperatures on record.
+In many sheltered parts of southern England many Magnolia trees are flowering earlier than usual.
+There are now plenty of signs of Spring with blossom on sheltered shrubs and trees,many daffodils are out and camellias are in full flower.There will be good and bad gardening weather days but if you take time and care an orderly start to the gardening season is in prospect.

 This is a great month to re-stock the garden with any container-grown plants – including fruit and all hardy ornamentals.
 Make sure the soil is well prepared with plenty of organic matter – such as well-rotted manure, compost, composted bark or tree and shrub planting compost.
 Mix in more organic matter with the soil dug out from the planting hole.
 Always plant at the same depth that the plant was originally growing and firm the soil around the roots.
 Trees will need to be staked with a good tree stake and secured with two tree ties.